How to Prepare Your Home for a Sale in 12 Steps

 - Remove foul odors

 Spray an air freshener or neutralizer in your home to make the air more conducive.
 Keep litter boxes and garbage bags outdoor, do the dishes and take out the burnt food.
-Those leftover in the refrigerator too and the spoilt milk on the kitchen counter.
+Those leftovers in the refrigerator too and the spoiled milk on the kitchen counter.

 Invite natural smells by bringing in some house plants and turn on the air con if you have one.
 You could also bake some cookies and capture your buyer’s olfactory.

 This is a very serious point as many sellers meet the right buyers but don’t make up their mind because of emotional connection to the home.